MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 > [NOTE!]
-> - Sales agent relies on Dataverse Search indexes.
+> - Sales Agent relies on Dataverse Search indexes.
 Enabling this feature may increase your environment's Dataverse capacity consumption.
 [Know more about Dataverse search](/power-apps/user/relevance-search-benefits#what-actions-can-makers-or-admins-take-to-manage-dataverse-search-efficiently)
 > - Sufficient Dataverse database capacity must be available to support indexing, semantic search, and Copilot operations.
 [Learn more about how to varify your environment's Dataverse capacity.](/power-platform/admin/capacity-storage#capacity-page-details)